 chelsea manning was luminous in her first pride march as a free woman

-Manning says she was honoured to ride with the ACLU at New York pride.
+Manning says she was honored to ride with the ACLU at New York pride.

 Thank you Chelsea, for fighting with light.